obiwanjacobi/Zsharp/src/Zsharp/readme.md

     Type Constructor functions are very similar - but without the self parameter.
 - Function Parameters are readonly variables.
 Add IsReadonly to AstVariableDefinition.
 - `_ = fn()` results in an Assignment without a Variable...
-- Add SymbolEntrySite to TypeDefinition/FunctionDefinition?
-    TryResolve only on references?
 - May need to split Function Type ([template] params + retval) from function definition name.
     Lambda's?
 - TypeReferences of built-in types are added to root SymbolTable that contains definition.